How does the Tectum Blockchain work?

 How does “proof of utility” make sure there is no double-spending?

 1 transaction = 1 Block = 1 Elect Node = 1 Pool of Master Nodes.
-Therefore, it is impossible to confirm the spending of the same balance (same amount) twice since the next transaction is going to have the same hash because Elect Node is not allowed to process more than 1 transaction generated by the same address.
+Therefore, it is impossible to confirm the spending of the same balance (same amount) twice since the next transaction is going to have the same hash.
+In addition, an Elect Node is not allowed to process more than 1 transaction generated by the same address.

 What does it do to detect and correct in case of malicious node faking transactions?